sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 ## Image Collections & Composites in Earth Engine

 Depending on how long a remote sensing platform has been in operation, there may be thousands or millions of Earth images collected (e.g. Landsat).
-In Earth Engine, these are organized into `ee.ImageCollection`, a specialized data type with specific Earth Engine API operations.
+In Earth Engine, these are organized into `ee.ImageCollection`, a specialized data type with specific API operations.
 Like individual images, they can be viewed with `Map.addLayer`, filtered with `filter`, and processed with functions using `map`.

-We are going to filter the Landsat 8 Collection 2, Tier 1, Level 2, to the limits of Liberia, using the `filterBounds` function and by dates to obtain images from January 2017 to December 2021, using the `filterDate` function.
+We are going to filter the Landsat 8 Collection 2, Tier 1, Level 2, to the limits of Liberia, using `filterBounds` and by dates to obtain images from January 2017 to December 2021, using `filterDate`.

 <font color=red> EDIT HERE ONWARDS </font>